 The cadet uniform is designed to be relatively easy to care for.
 All pieces of the cadet uniform are machine washable and can go in the dryer, except the tie and wedge.
 These can be spot cleaned and laid flat to dry.
 Dry cleaning the uniform is not necessary.

 Cadets are expected to care for their uniforms weekly.
 This includes washing and ironing the uniform and polishing their boots.
-There will be several classes taught to first year cadets throughout the training year to help them learn the proper way to prepare their uniforms for inspection.
 If you have any questions please speak to your chain of command, flight NCO’s will be more than happy to help you learn the tricks to having an amazing uniform.

 Parents should not be doing a cadets uniform!
 Please help them learn to use the iron and the washing machine.
 Beyond that, the cadets should be caring for their own kit.